jacksloan/jacksloan/README.md

 ### Hi! 👋
-I'm Jack, a cloud software consultant living on Minnesota's north shore.
+I'm Jack, a Minnesota based software consultant living on the north shore of Lake Superior.

 The best way to reach me is directly via email at <hi@jacksloan.dev>.